-Roop Bhootra, Whole-time Director, Anand Rathi Share and Stock Brokers, said: "The proposed move is a positive for individual shareholders as tax liability reduces from 30 per cent (highest slab rate) to capital gains rates (short term 20 per cent and long-term 12.5 per cent) and negative for corporates and discourages buyback and pushes corporates to use reserves for capital expenditure and/or R&D."
+In January 2026, hiring in the sector rose 21 per cent YoY, supported by broad-based demand across experience levels, including a strong 39 per cent increase in fresher hiring and a 9 per cent rise among professionals with 13-16 years of experience.
+Non-metro cities for individual shareholders as tax liability reduces from 30 per cent (highest slab rate) to capital gains rates (short term 20 per cent and long-term 12.5 per cent) and negative gains for corporates and discourages buyback and pushes corporates to use reserves for capital expenditure and/or R&D."

-"Revamp of buyback tax framework, and the rise in STT (Securities Transaction Tax) futures and options will influence investor behaviour and short-term sentiments," Parizad Sirwalla, Partner and Head, Global Mobility Services-Tax, KPMG in India, said.
+"Revamp of buyback tax framework, and the rise in STT (Securities Transaction Tax) on futures and options will influence investor behaviour and short-term sentiments," Parizad Sirwalla, Partner and Head, Global Mobility Services-Tax, KPMG in India, said.

 In market parlance, buyback tax is a kind of tax levied on companies that buyback their own shares from shareholders.

-Generally, governments impose this tax to restrain firms from distributing profits to shareholders through share buybacks rather than paying dividends.
+Generally, governments impose this tax to